Skip to Main Content High Contrast Mode: Off

 “Our community’s strong collaboration across the public, nonprofit, and private sectors is essential in this outstanding result,” shared Dan.

-Jerry began supporting the Community Foundation after moving to Traverse City in 2019 because his values aligned with our own.
+After moving to Traverse City in 2019, Jerry began supporting the Community Foundation because his values aligned with our own.
 Jerry believes that the economic, social, and environmental sectors of a community are inseparable, which aligns with Goodwill Northern Michigan’s approach to addressing homelessness through multiple avenues.

 By supporting our Community Funds, Jerry has directly impacted Goodwill Northern Michigan’s most recent efforts to help transform area homeless response efforts.